Fish market

 Offer Price

-Live music (hall) free, consumption required possible
+Live music (hall) Free of charge, compulsory consumption possible

-When does the fish market open?
+When did the fish market open?

 The fish market is always open on Sundays.
 When it opens depends on the season.